Galerina marginata

-Taxonomy and naming
+Taxonomy

 What is now recognized as a single morphologically variable taxon named Galerina marginata was once split into five distinct species.
 Norwegian mycologist Gro Gulden and colleagues concluded that all five represented the same species after comparing the DNA sequences of the internal transcribed spacer region of ribosomal DNA for various North American and European specimens in Galerina section Naucoriopsis.
 The results showed no genetic differences between G. marginata and G. autumnalis, G. oregonensis, G. unicolor, and G. venenata, thus reducing all these names to synonymy.
 The oldest of these names are Agaricus marginatus, described by August Batsch in 1789, and Agaricus unicolor, described by Martin Vahl in 1792.
 Agaricus autumnalis was described by Charles Horton Peck in 1873, and later moved to Galerina by A. H. Smith and Rolf Singer in their 1962 worldwide monograph on that genus.
 In the same publication they also introduced the G. autumnalis varieties robusta and angusticystis.
 Another of the synonymous species, G. oregonensis, was first described in that monograph.
 Galerina venenata was first identified as a species by Smith in 1953.
 Since Agaricus marginatus is the oldest validly published name, it has priority according to the rules of botanical nomenclature.

 Another species analysed in Gulden's 2001 study, Galerina pseudomycenopsis, also could not be distinguished from G. marginata based on ribosomal DNA sequences and restriction fragment length polymorphism analyses.
 Because of differences in ecology, fruit body color and spore size combined with inadequate sampling, the authors preferred to maintain G. pseudomycenopsis as a distinct species.
 A 2005 study again failed to separate the two species using molecular methods, but reported that the incompatibility demonstrated in mating experiments suggests that the species are distinct.